auth0/docs/articles/quickstart/native/ios-swift/05-authorization.md

   ]
 }) %>

-Many identity providers supply access claims with the user, for example, roles or groups.
+Many identity providers supply access claims which contain, for example, user roles or groups.
 You can request the access claims in your token with `scope: openid roles` or `scope: openid groups`.

 If an identity provider does not supply this information, you can create a rule for assigning roles to users.